Earth Girls Are Easy: Plot

 Ted arrives home and, finding Valerie missing, calls the police.
 She soon arrives with the aliens, claiming she won an MTV contest to spend the weekend with a rock band.
-Ted angrily demand that the aliens leave, but when two police officers arrive, Valerie tells them that Ted is attacking her guests.
+Ted angrily demands that the aliens leave, but when two police officers arrive, Valerie tells them that Ted is attacking her guests.
 As the officers escort Ted away, he calls off the wedding.
 Despondent, Valerie retreats to her bedroom and Mac goes in to console her.
 They discover that they are anatomically compatible and have sex.

 The next day, the pool is fully drained, and Zeebo and Wiploc are working on their ship when Woody stops by and offers to take them to the beach.
 They agree, and after accidentally holding up a convenience store, Zeebo and Wiploc are soon driving down a freeway the wrong way, in reverse, with the police in pursuit.
 Mac discovers his crew mates are in trouble and goes to help, but gets arrested along with Woody in a case of mistaken identity.
 Valerie smashes the police vehicle to get arrested, too, so she can go with Mac.

 The police pursuit ends in a crash, and Zeebo and Wiploc are taken to the emergency room.
 There, they are examined by Ted, who discovers they have two hearts.
 While he is envisioning achieving fame and fortune from his discovery, Valerie and Mac elude the police and enter the emergency room disguised as a doctor and a nurse; they manage to convince Ted he is delusional.
-They then escape back to Valerie's house where work continues on the space ship.
+They then escape back to Valerie's house where work continues on the spaceship.
 Meanwhile, Valerie and Ted reconcile and plan to elope to Las Vegas immediately.

 Mac is heartbroken and prepares the ship for takeoff.
 Valerie goes to say goodbye to her alien friends, followed by Ted, who discovers the ship.
-While struggling to keep him from calling the authorities, Valerie comes to the realization that Mac is the one she truly loves.
+While struggling to keep him from calling the authorities, Valerie realizes that Mac is the one she truly loves.
 She boards the spaceship and they take off.